Nik212/FSE_project_team_6/README.md

 # 3DMV

 This repository is not an original official implementation of the work, but a refactored codebase.
 Performed within the FSE coursework at Skoltech.
-The original code is located(https://github.com/angeladai/3DMV)
+The original code is located in the following repository (https://github.com/angeladai/3DMV)

 # 3DMV